install.packages("tidyverse")

 Our research question is:

-- Do flies that use "heterophyllum"as ahost_plantand flies that use"oleraceum"as ahost_plantdiffer in theirovipositor_length_mm?
+"heterophyllum"as ahost_plantand flies that use"oleraceum"as ahost_plantdiffer in theirovipositor_length_mm?

 The question concerns a difference in a continuous variable between two groups (host_plant).
 Let’s start by exploring if there is a difference in the central tendancy of ovipositor_length_mm in the two groups.
 That is, does average ovipositor_length_mm differ between them?